-Hearing about all the brilliant benefits of vitamin C may have you opting for a glass of OJ more often or scouring the beauty isle for vitamin-C enriched skin goodies!
+Hearing about all the brilliant benefits of vitamin C may have you reaching for a glass of OJ more often, or scouring the beauty aisle for vitamin-C enriched skin goodies!

-Are you ready to see what vitamin C can do for you?
+Are you ready to see what vitamin C it can do for you?
 Discover some of the best benefits vitamin C has to offer in this handy guide.

 Let’s find out what vitamin C is good for!